JackDoesntWaste/water/README.md

 ```

 ## Challenges
-To maintain visually activates the selected answer, we used Javascript to change the CSS class of the clicked buttons and add them a different style from the others.
+To maintain visually activated the selected answer, we used Javascript to change the CSS class of the clicked buttons and to add them a different style from the others.
 ```
 /* CSS */
 .button {